- 20+ Fantastic Things to do in Ohio in March to Tempt You Out of Your House - January 18, 2024

 In addition to Christmas trees, you’ll be able to pick up other Christmas greenery like wreaths, swags, ropes, fresh-cut holly, and bundles of greens.

-Piney Paradise opens for the 2021 season on November 27th and closes on December 19th (weekends only).
+Piney Paradise opens for the 2023 season on November 24th and closes on December 17th.
 Visit the Piney Paradise website for hours.